cloudposse/geodesic/README.md

 > *definition:* relating to or denoting the shortest possible line between two points on a sphere or other curved surface.

 The Geodesic is the ultimate cloud platform mashup.
-We've bundled together all the tools you need into a single [Docker](http://docker.com/) container to get you up an running quickly  with a world-class, [kubernetes](https://kubernetes.io/) based infrastructure running on [AWS](http://aws.amazon.com/).
+We've bundled together all the tools you need to get you up an running quickly with a world-class infrastructure backed by [AWS](https://aws.amazon.com/) and powered by [kubernetes](https://kubernetes.io/).

+How do you get started?
+It's easy.
+We've bundled all the tools into a single [Docker](http://docker.com/) container, so you can kick the tires and see what it is all about.

 ## Table of Contents